yegor256/blog/_drafts/_oss.md

 It was, twenty years ago, but now we have repositories.
-You have to distribute your product as an "artifact" through one of those public repositories, and make it possible for us to fetch it from there, skip the testing and packaging, and just use it as a product (a Ruby gem or Java JAR, for example).
+You have to distribute your product as an "artifact" through one of those public repositories, and make it possible for us to fetch it from there, skipping the testing and packaging, and just using it as a product (a Ruby gem or Java JAR, for example).

 I'm talking about repositories like